A Bitcoin ATM is a regulated fintech business. The operator manages cash, crypto liquidity, security, software, the location, and customer support.

 How much can one Bitcoin ATM earn?

 From a loss to several thousand CHF per month.
-Turnover, margin and costs decide.
+It depends on transaction volume, margin, and costs.

-How long does it take for the investment to pay back?
+How long does it take for the investment to pay off?

 Can you operate a Bitcoin ATM network?

 Yes.
-More machines improve economies of scale, but increase operational requirements.
+A larger number of machines improves economies of scale, but increases operational requirements.

 What are the biggest risks?

-Regulations, fraud, weak location, loss of banking relationship and high costs.
+Regulations, fraud, a weak location, loss of banking relationships, and high costs.

-How does a Bitcoin ATM operator earn money?
+How does a Bitcoin ATM operator make money?

-From fees, spread and agreements with location owners.
+From transaction fees, spreads, and agreements with location owners.

 What is the best location?

-A place with high foot traffic, good access, monitoring and a trusted environment.
+A place with high foot traffic, good access, security monitoring, and a trusted environment.

 Sources: The data and conclusions in this article come not only from public sources, but above all from Rothbard.eu's practical experience in the Bitcoin ATM market in Switzerland.
-As a platform aggregating Bitcoin ATM locations, we analyze real machines, locations, operators and customer behavior.
+As a platform that aggregates Bitcoin ATM locations, we analyze real machines, locations, operators, and customer behavior.

-That is why we look at this business not theoretically, but operationally: through turnover, costs, liquidity, compliance, cash handling, fraud, support and the factors that determine the profitability of a Bitcoin ATM in practice.
+That is why we look at this business operationally rather than theoretically: through transaction volume, costs, liquidity, compliance, cash handling, fraud, support, and the factors that determine the profitability of a Bitcoin ATM in practice.

 Rothbard.eu is developing a platform that aggregates Bitcoin ATMs in Switzerland, allowing users to find locations where they can buy and sell BTC and other cryptocurrencies for cash.
 The machines are available in cities such as Zürich, Genève, Basel, Lausanne and Luzern, and their current status and cash availability can be checked online on the service’s map.